MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/field.rst

 LFRic Fields
 ------------

+This section provides an overview of fields and how they should be initialised and used in an application.

 An LFRic field holds data over the horizontal domain of a mesh.
 Its design supports the LFRic separation concern by preventing direct access to the data.
 Model manipulation of data should only be done by passing the field to a kernel or PSyclone built-in.

-The data held by a field represents one of a number of :ref:`function spaces <section function space>.
+The data held by a field represents one of a number of :ref:`function spaces <section function space>`.
 The function space describes the layout of data points on each 3-dimensional cell.
-A single field can represent 32-bit real, 64-bit real or integer data, and can hold more than one quantity of same function space and data type.
+A field can represent 32-bit real, 64-bit real or integer data, and can hold more than one set of data of same function space and data type.

 Initialising new fields
 =======================